5 Things to Know When Considering Retirement in Belize

 Aligning your investment goals with the country or region that suits your desired lifestyle and will produce what you hope to achieve.
-The investment curve is based off of Mike Cobb’s Popularity Curve, which is determined by a destination’s popularity among North American honeymooners.
+The investment curve is based on a Popularity Curve, which is determined by a destination’s popularity among North American honeymooners.
 This statistic has proven to be an accurate barometer of a location’s expected cash flow and appreciation potential.
-That sweet spot in the middle where Belize lies means it is the unique position of having great room for appreciation, while also providing strong present day cash flow.
+That sweet spot in the middle where Belize lies means it is the unique position of having great room for appreciation, while also providing strong present-day cash flow.
 Indeed, Belize has an established tourism industry, yet many areas are being developed for the first time.

 Depending on how soon you would like to retire, and what return on investment you hope to achieve, you might choose properties in different parts of the curve.
 Cost of living can factor in to the decision as well.
 Belize offers a ripe opportunity to those who want a balance between some of these important aspects of retirement and financial investment in Central America.